tksh164/azure-demo-scripts-templates/arm-templates/dsc-vm-extension/README.md

 ### Example for raw-configuration

-This example set registry value and after that restart the computer.
+This example sets registry value and after that restart the computer.
 The DSC configuration defines by the ARM template.

 ```json
 {